-What is a Fishbone (Ishikawa) Diagram?
+What is a Fishbone Diagram?

-Fishbone diagram or Ishikawa diagram is a modern quality management tool that explains the cause and effect relationship for any quality issue that has arisen or that may arise.
-It provides the visual representation of all the possible causes for a problem to analyze and find out the root cause.
+The Fishbone diagram or Ishikawa diagram is a modern quality management tool that explains the cause and effect relationship for any quality issue that has arisen or that may arise.
+It provides the visual representation of all the possible causes of a problem to analyze and find out the root cause.
 It is a tool that can be used both proactively and reactively.

-- Draw a backbone in the left.
+- Draw a backbone on the left.

 - Draw branches to the backbones that will list the main causes.
 List four to eight main causes.

 - Under these main causes are listed the causes and sub-causes.
-These can be identified by organizing a brainstorming session or by minutely following the whole process and identifying all the possible reasons that can lead to quality damage.
+These can be identified by organizing a brainstorming session or minutely following the whole process and identifying all the possible reasons that can lead to quality damage.

 - Personnel (Men)

 Alternatively, the five why-technique or the 4 P’s (Product, Policies, Procedures, and Plant) can also be identified for the classification of factors so that one can group the causes as deemed fit.

 Let us check the fishbone diagram examples below to understand the concept better: